qyingwu/LabReports/README.md

 ## Disclaimer

 These projects are part of my academic coursework and are for educational and demonstration purposes only.
 If you're working on similar coursework, I encourage you to use this repository as a reference but avoid copying the solutions directly.
+I will be using zip file to include the source code since they are course projects and should not be directly searchable on internet.

 ## Contact